rwilliams/jrubywiki/Using-Eclipse-with-JRuby-Truffle.md

 * Click on `Enable project specific settings`, then `OK`
 * Click `Yes` to rebuild the project.

+You shall be set!

+It is possible to run JRuby with a run configuration for Main.main().
+Further integration is under investigation.

 #### Old technique not using Maven support